Better-Player/log4j-rs/README.md

 logger.log(LogLevel::Debug, "Debug!").expect("Failed to log to DEBUG level");
 ```

-## Licence
+## License
-`log4j-rs` is dual licenced under the Apache-2.0 and MIT licence, at your descretion
+`log4j-rs` is dual licensed under the Apache-2.0 and MIT license, at your discretion